 Specifies the partitioning key used when data in the table is partitioned.
 Each column-name must identify a column of the table and the same column must not be identified more than once.
-No LOB, LONG VARCHAR, or LONG VARGRAPHIC column may be used as part of a partitioning key (SQLSTATE 42962).
+No LOB, LONG VARCHAR, LONG VARGRAPHIC or DATALINK column may be used as part of a partitioning key (SQLSTATE 42962).
+A partitioning key cannot be specified for a table that is a subtable (SQLSTATE 42613), since the partitioning key is inherited from the root table in the table hierarchy.